shriprabhau/fastaicourse/README.md

 # fastaicourse
+## Introduction
-walk through repo for fastai course
+This is a sample repo, a walk through repo for fastai course

+This is another paragraph

+Here's a list:
+-First
+-second